Reinhard Scheer: Early career

 After his return to Germany in 1886, Scheer took part in torpedo training aboard SMS Blücher, from January to May 1888.
 In May 1888, Scheer returned to the East Africa Squadron as a torpedo officer aboard the corvette SMS Sophie.
 This tour lasted until early summer 1890, at which point Scheer returned to Germany, where he was made an instructor at the Torpedo Research Command in Kiel.
 Thus far in his career, Scheer had made a strong reputation for himself as a torpedo specialist.
 While stationed in Kiel, Scheer met Alfred von Tirpitz, who took note of his expertise.
-In 1897, following Tirpitz's promotion to Secretary of State of the Imperial Navy Office, he transferred Scheer to the Reichsmarineamt (RMA) to work in the Torpedo Section.
+In 1897, following Tirpitz's promotion to State Secretary of the Imperial Navy Office, he transferred Scheer to the Reichsmarineamt (RMA) to work in the Torpedo Section.

 After promotion to Korvettenkapitän, Scheer commanded the light cruiser SMS Gazelle.
 Scheer was promoted to Kapitän zur See in 1905 and took command of the battleship SMS Elsass in 1907, a command he held for two years.
 A report dated 1 December 1909 recommended Scheer for promotion; he became chief of staff to the commanding officer of the High Seas Fleet, Admiral Holtzendorff, under whom Scheer had served on the cruiser SMS Prinzess Wilhelm.
 Scheer reached flag rank less than six months after taking his post on Holtzendorff's staff, at the age of 47.
 He held the Chief of Staff position until late 1911, when he was transferred back to the RMA under Tirpitz.
 Here, he held the position of Chief of the General Naval Department through 1912.
 Following this appointment, Scheer returned to a sea command, in the form of squadron commander for the six battleships of the II Battle Squadron of the High Seas Fleet in January 1913.